MarlinFirmware/Marlin/README.md

 # Marlin for the Voxlab Aquila X2 (H32)

-This project aims to port vanilla Marlin to the [Voxlab Aquila X2](https://www.voxelab3dp.com/product/aquila-x2-fdm-3d-printer) 3D-Printer with H32 (HC32F46x) Chipset.
+This project aims to port vanilla Marlin to the [Voxlab Aquila X2](https://www.voxelab3dp.com/product/aquila-x2-fdm-3d-printer) 3D-Printer with H32 (HC32F46x) SoC.

 this project is based on the following projects and wouldn't have been possible without them:
 - [MarlinFirmware/Marlin](https://github.com/MarlinFirmware/Marlin)